Saltillo Municipality

 Saltillo is one of the 38 municipalities of Coahuila, in north-eastern Mexico.
 The municipal seat lies at Saltillo.
-The municipality covers an area of 6837 km².
+The municipality covers an area of 6837 km2.

-As of 2005, the municipality had a total population of 648,929.
+As of 2020, the municipality had a total population of 879,958, making it the most populous municipality in Coahuila.

 The municipal government is headed by the municipal president of Saltillo (or mayor of Saltillo).